 There are numerous programs out there, but with the knowledge that nutrition is a crucial foundation for a strong health coaching program—we decided to create our own!

-mbg's board certified Health Coaching Certification teaches everything you need to know about an integrative approach to wellness and includes functional nutrition training, too.
+mbg's NBHWC-approved Health Coaching Certification teaches everything you need to know about an integrative approach to wellness and includes functional nutrition training, too.
 The curriculum offers a wealth of information from top experts, all at your fingertips in interactive, cohort-based learning.

 It's like a crash course in all things health and well-being, culminating in a coaching certification to prove your prowess.
-And if you're interested in taking your instruction a step further (let's say you're already a nutrition coach looking to deepen your knowledge), you'll also learn how to launch, brand, market, and grow your own business.
+And if you're interested in taking your instruction a step further (let's say you're already a nutrition coach looking to deepen your knowledge), you'll also learn how to launch, brand, and market your services.

-It's high time we approach COVID-19 from a lifestyle perspective—specifically, changing up diet to foster stronger metabolic health.
+It's high time we approach any pandemic we experience from a lifestyle perspective—specifically, changing up diet to foster stronger metabolic health.
 As a health coach, you'll become a go-to source for all things food and nutrition.
 Not only will this knowledge help support your own health and well-being, but it will also give you the tools to enhance our collective immune resilience.